What are the open call dates?

 - Does your planned work fit with the call for proposals?
 Check that your proposal does indeed address the topic in this open call.

-- Are you aware that bootcamps are organized locally by DigiFed regional Digital Innovation Hubs for every open call phase?
+- Are you aware that online bootcamps are organized locally by DigiFed regional Digital Innovation Hubs for every open call phase?
 Please have a look at the program on DigiFed website.
 If you missed them, please contact DigiFed partner or Digifed helpdesk for tailored support and advice.

 - Does your proposal address the DigiFed technical and services offer?
 Check that your proposed work does indeed comply with the requirements on the usage of DigiFed offer.